nogiszd/xiaomi-note-exporter/README.md

 🔧 Maintenance mode
 ------------
-**I dont have much time to maintain this repository, and I don't use Mi Cloud myself no more.
+**I don't have much time to maintain this repository, and I don't use Mi Cloud myself no more.
 That's why I'm placing this project in a maintenance mode.
 This means that I will fix any major bugs, if any will occur, and update libraries that this app is using, but there won't be any feature updates soon.**

 🤔 Why?
 ------------